Skip to contents

 Background

-In flexBART, decision rules based on a categorical predictor XX take the form {X𝒞}\{X \in \mathcal{C}\} where 𝒞\mathcal{C} is a random subset of the discrete values that XjX_{j} can assume.
+In flexBART, decision rules based on a categorical predictor XX take the form {X𝒞}\{X \in \mathcal{C}\} where 𝒞\mathcal{C} is a random subset of the discrete levels that XjX_{j} can assume.
 To support such decision rules, flexBART implements a new decision rule prior for categorical predictors in which, conditionally on the splitting variable X,X, the “cutset” 𝒞\mathcal{C} is formed by looping over all available values of XX and randomly assigning each to 𝒞\mathcal{C} with probability 1/2.

 Example

-n_train <- 10
+n_train <- 10000

 p_cont <- 10